Short Fiction by Alun Evans

 ‘Yeah, maybe,’ Sara says, unconvinced by Harriet’s wistful character reference.
 She is still exercising to Davina, her muscles burning in the centre of the small room with a rage that will never be spoken out loud.

 When Eddie gets home, he’s three-beers drunk and floating happy and his mother is waiting for him in the kitchen with a worried look compressing up her jowly face.
-When Eddie sees her, the first thing he thinks is: Why are worried mothers always waiting for their erstwhile sons in the kitchen, when it would be much more comfortable and still logistically possible to await the wayward son’s return in front of the telly in the living room?
+When Eddie sees her, the first thing he thinks is: Why are worried mothers always waiting for their erstwhile sons in the kitchen, when it would be much more comfortable and still logistically possible to await the wayward son’s return in front of the telly?

 Eddie scans the room in a slow, pointed manner, his eyes scathing.
 This newly experienced drunkenness, it turns out, is like some sort of previously untapped, superhuman strength… ‘And he was so worried it sent him off to bed, did it?’